 A landlord is prohibited to discriminate between people with disabilities and others by denying them housing just because of their ESA.

 Landlords cannot legally charge their tenants an extra fee or advanced deposits for their emotional support animals.

 However, in the case of significant damage done to the property by the ESA, the ESA owner will be held responsible and will be asked to pay the amount accordingly.

-In addition to that, landlords cannot ask an ESA owner that their animal goes through specific training or use a harness or a collar.
+In addition to that, landlords cannot ask an ESA or service dog owner that their animal goes through specific training or uses a harness or a collar.

 Moreover, they cannot impose restrictions on the size/breed/type of animal.

 Finding a pet housing society can be fairly difficult for ESA owners, but with a legitimate ESA letter, they can have reasonable accommodation for their pets.